-Project Team: Eugene Paczelt, Wali Rahim
+Project Team: Eugene Paczelt, Wali Rahim, Amelia Hoffmeier

 - 1. To monitor the characteristics of the transportation system.
 Data includes roadway characteristics such as width, section lengths and intersection data; traffic volumes; speed and delay information; traffic crash data; transit characteristics such as ridership, grants, fares, and related information; and other data necessary to provide input to short and long-range planning.
 Emphasis will be on maintaining highway crash data and collecting detailed information on intersections that show congestion problems.
-Emphasis will be placed on obtaining traffic counts for the Traffic Congestion Management Process and to establish and develop performance measure and target setting data. - 2.
+Emphasis will be placed on obtaining traffic counts for the Traffic Congestion Management Process and to establish and develop performance measures and target setting data. - 2.
 To supplement ODOT counts by conducting traffic counts. - 3.
 To purchase additional traffic counting equipment to replace obsolete and stolen equipment. - 4.
-To maintain the municipal road mileage for the AMATS Area. - 5.
-To implement the Bipartisan Infrastructure Law (BIL), including efforts to increase safe and accessible options for multiple travel modes for people of all ages and abilities, in anticipation of further information and progress/status updates.
+To implement the Infrastructure Investment and Jobs Act (IIJA), including efforts to increase safe and accessible options for multiple travel modes for people of all ages and abilities, in anticipation of further information and progress/status updates.